-PART A - to be comple ART A - to be completed by the parent Full name of child Date of Birth Please tick box if it desc ribes your child's circumstances.
+PART A - to be completed by the parent Full name of child Date of Birth Please tick box if it desc ribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
 6 Criterion 5 Priority will next be given to children of other Christian denominations 8 whose membership is evidenced by a minister of religion.
-Criterion 6Priority will next be given to children of other faiths9 whose membership is evidenced by a religious leader.8 I attach a copy of I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-L confirm that L have submitted a Local Authority Common Application Form
+Criterion 6 Priority will next be given to children of other faiths 9 whose membership is evidenced by a religious leader.
+8 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
+L confirm that I have sub mitted a Local Authority Common Application Form